- Administration >

 Allocate Sufficient RAM and CPU¶

-Due to its concurrency model, the MMAPv1 storage engine does not require many CPU cores .
-As such, increasing the number of cores can help but does not provide significant return.
+Due to its concurrency model, the MMAPv1 storage engine does not require many CPU cores.
+As such, increasing the number of cores can improve performance but does not provide significant return.

 Increasing the amount of RAM accessible to MongoDB may help reduce the frequency of page faults.

-The WiredTiger storage engine is multithreaded and can take advantage of many CPU cores.
-Specifically, the total number of active threads (i.e. concurrent operations) relative to the number of CPUs can impact performance:
+The WiredTiger storage engine is multithreaded and can take advantage of additional CPU cores.
+Specifically, the total number of active threads (i.e. concurrent operations) relative to the number of available CPUs can impact performance: